-290-3-3-.31.01 Dance.
+290-3-3-.34 Dance (Grades P-12).

 - (1) Rationale.
 The main goal of these standards is to provide the criteria for dance teacher candidates in preparing them to implement a quality dance education program.
 Such a program develops skillful and artistic movers who master dance content and engage in seeing, knowing, moving, communicating, and responding to dance and the arts through a variety of experiences, including multi-subject, multicultural learning opportunities.
-These standards are consistent with the teacher preparation standards of the National Association of Schools of Dance (NASD), the standards of the National Dance Education Organization (NDEO), and the dance standards found in the Alabama Course of Study: Arts Education.
+These standards are consistent with the teacher preparation standards of the National Association of Schools of Dance (NASD), the Professional Teaching Standards for Dance Arts, the standards of the National Dance Education Organization (NDEO), and the dance standards found in the Alabama Course of Study: Arts Education.
 The standards build upon the Alabama Core Teaching Standards. - (2) Program Curriculum.
-In addition to meeting Rules 290-3-3-.02(6)(a)1.-4., 290-3-3-.02(6)(e)1. and 2.(i) and (iv), 290-3-3-.03, 290-3-3-.04, and 290-3-3-.30, the teaching field shall require an academic major of at least 32 semester hours of credit with at least 19 semester hours of upper-division credit.
+In addition to meeting Rules 290-3-3-.03(6)(a)1.-4., 290-3-3-.03(6)(e)1.(i)-(iii) and 2.(i) and (iv), 290-3-3-.04, 290-3-3-.05, and 290-3-3-.33, the teaching field shall require an academic major of at least 30 semester hours of credit with at least 18 semester hours of upper-division credit.
 Additional information is provided in the definition for academic major in Rule 290-3-3-.01(2).